Italy stops 35 migrants from getting off rescue ship in port

 “You can imagine the condition of the people.
 It is very devastating,” he said.

-The Humanity 1 has not received orders to leave the port, as specified in the directive signed by three Italian ministers Friday night.
-It specified the ship could remain in Italian waters just long enough to determine which passengers were vulnerable, defined as minors and people with medical emergencies.

-“Everyone has a right to disembark, and we expect everyone can disembark,’’ Schauseil said.
-“We do not think this is valid under international law.”

-After being asked to navigate into the port, the Norway-flagged Geo Barents, carrying 572 migrants, was expected to arrive early Sunday afternoon, Doctors Without Borders said.
+The Norway-flagged Geo Barents, carrying 572 migrants, was expected to arrive in Catania early Sunday afternoon, Doctors Without Borders said.
 It entered Italian waters east of Sicily over the weekend to seek protection from storm-swollen seas.

-The German-run Rise Above, carrying 93, also was in Italian waters due to the weather, but spokeswoman Hermine Poschmann said Sunday that the crew had not received any communication from Italian authorities.
+The German-run Rise Above, carrying 93, sought a more protected position east of Sicily due to the weather, but spokeswoman Hermine Poschmann said Sunday that the crew had not received any communication from Italian authorities.

 The Ocean Viking, operated by the European charity SOS Mediteranee, with 234 migrants on board, remained in international waters, south of the Strait of Messina, and did not receive instructions to proceed to a port, a spokesman said Sunday.
 Its first rescue was 16 days ago.